shmorri/docs-casa-prod/3.1.4/source/developer/intro-plugin.md

 `casa-shared` defines a couple of extension points that you may like your plugins to implement for your extension classes:

-- *Navigation menu* (`org.gluu.credmanager.extension.navigation.NavigationMenu`): Implementing an extension of this kind allows adding one or more menu items to a specific navigation menu found in Gluu Casa: user menu, admin dashboard menu, or drop down menu (the one shown on the top right of the app UI).
+- *Navigation menu* (`org.gluu.casa.extension.navigation.NavigationMenu`): Implementing an extension of this kind allows adding one or more menu items to a specific navigation menu found in Gluu Casa: user menu, admin dashboard menu, or drop down menu (the one shown on the top right of the app UI).

-- *Authentication method* (`org.gluu.credmanager.extension.AuthnMethod`): Implementing an extension of this kind allows adding (or overriding) and authentication mechanism used in Gluu Casa (with regards to enrolling capabilities only).
+- *Authentication method* (`org.gluu.casa.extension.AuthnMethod`): Implementing an extension of this kind allows adding (or overriding) and authentication mechanism used in Gluu Casa (with regards to enrolling capabilities only).
 Adding a method requires some planning.
-There is a dedicated doc [page](adding-or-overriding-authentication-mechanisms.md) around this.
+There is a dedicated [section](./authn-methods/index.md) around this.

 The existence of this two extension points means that you can tweak menus or authentication method behaviors.
 These are core aspects of the application, specially the later.
 However, if your plugin is not related to any of those, you can pack your plugin with no extensions and still provide assets like UI pages, ViewModels, etc.

 #### Utility classes

-- `org.gluu.credmanager.ui.CustomDateConverter`: This is an instance of `org.zkoss.bind.Converter` very handful for date formatting in your .zul templates.
+- `org.gluu.casa.ui.CustomDateConverter`: This is an instance of `org.zkoss.bind.Converter` very handful for date formatting in your .zul templates.

-- `org.gluu.credmanager.ui.UIUtils`: A class containing static methods to show auto-dismiss notification success/error ZK notification boxes.
+- `org.gluu.casa.ui.UIUtils`: A class containing static methods to show auto-dismiss notification success/error ZK notification boxes.
 You can call these methods from within your ViewModels.

-- `org.gluu.credmanager.misc.Utils`: A class containing a handful of static miscelaneous methods.
+- `org.gluu.casa.misc.Utils`: A class containing a handful of static miscelaneous methods.
 There are good chances that you'll leverage some methods of `Utils` when writing plugins, specially `scriptConfigPropertiesAsMap` and `managedBean`.

-- `org.gluu.credmanager.misc.WebUtils`: Provides web-related utility methods.
+- `org.gluu.casa.misc.WebUtils`: Provides web-related utility methods.
 Most of them inspect the `javax.servlet.ServletRequest` under the hood.
 You may call these methods specially from within your ViewModels.

 #### Data objects

 The following are some classes which help represent remarkable entities:

-- `org.gluu.credmanager.credential.BasicCredential`: A class that represents the basic info about an enrolled credential (authentication device).
+- `org.gluu.casa.credential.BasicCredential`: A class that represents the basic info about an enrolled credential (authentication device).

-- `org.gluu.credmanager.core.pojo.BrowserInfo`: A class that holds basic information about a user's browser.
+- `org.gluu.casa.core.pojo.BrowserInfo`: A class that holds basic information about a user's browser.

-- `org.gluu.credmanager.core.pojo.User`: Represents the current logged in user.
+- `org.gluu.casa.core.pojo.User`: Represents the current logged in user.
 It holds the most common attributes, e.g. given name, last name, etc.

-Actual instances of `BrowserInfo` and `User` are obtained by interacting with an instance of `org.gluu.credmanager.service.ISessionContext`.
+Actual instances of `BrowserInfo` and `User` are obtained by interacting with an instance of `org.gluu.casa.service.ISessionContext`.
 See bellow.

 #### Service objects

-Package `org.gluu.credmanager.service` of `casa-shared` provides a couple of interfaces that used in combination with method `Utils.managedBean` opens access to key features or information:
+Package `org.gluu.casa.service` of `casa-shared` provides a couple of interfaces that used in combination with method `Utils.managedBean` opens access to key features or information:

 - `ISessionContext`: It allows you to obtain information about the current user session: who the logged-in `User` is, and which their `BrowserInfo` settings are.